From clones to cm-monoids: Dedicated to Robert Goldblatt

-The axioms of CAs and $\aleph_0$-ACs characterize, up to isomorphism, algebras of functions, which are called functional clone algebras (FCAs) and concrete $\aleph_0$-clones ($\aleph_0$-CCs), respectively.
-The elements of an FCA or $\aleph_0$-CC over a value domain $A$ are operations $\varphi: A^\omega \to A$ of arity $\omega$, referred to as $\omega$-operations.
-In this setting, the nullary operators $\e_i: A^\omega \to A$ correspond to projections, while the $q$ operators model the composition of $\omega$-operations.
-The universe of an FCA (or $\aleph_0$-CC) is known as an $\omega$-clone (or an infinitary $\omega$-clone).
+for every $s\in A^\omega$.
+The universe of a functional $\mathsf{CA}$ is called an $\omega$-clone, while the universe of a functional $\aleph_0$-$\mathsf{AC}$ is called an infinitary $\omega$-clone.
 It is important to note that every infinitary $\omega$-clone is also an $\omega$-clone.
-Furthermore, infinitary $\omega$-clones extend the concept of clones: every clone can be encoded into an appropriately constructed infinitary $\omega$-clone.
+Furthermore, infinitary $\omega$-clones extend the concept of clone of functions: every clone can be encoded into an appropriately constructed infinitary $\omega$-clone.